-Vitamin D helps the body absorb calcium from food.
+This helps the body absorb calcium from food.

 - It is used so calcium is not lost from the bones.

 - It is usually given in the vein during hemodialysis.

 - Activated Vitamin D may be called:

-- Calcitriol
+- o Calcitriol

-- Calcijex
+- o Calcijex

-- Hectorol
+- o Hectorol

-- Zemplar
+- o Zemplar

-- Rocaltrol
+- o Rocaltrol

-- Peritoneal or home hemodialysis patients may take a Vitamin D pill.
+- PD or home hemodialysis patients may take a Vitamin D pill by mouth.